 Once a service has been provided, it cannot be undone or returned.
 You cannot “undo” a haircut, a paint job, a medical procedure, or legal advice.

-Define the service offering
+Clearly define the service offering

 Customer-facing employees need to have the proper training, skills, tools, and attitudes to provide the service, effectively and efficiently.
 In addition to technical skills, they should know how to deal with people, have good communication skills, and be focused on the customer.